Bran Mak Morn: Picts in fantasy

 This previous race sought refuge underground, and over long millennia they evolved into stunted and hideous creatures, who were the initial subjects of tales concerning elves and dwarves.
 The Picts were in turn displaced by the invading Celts.
 So, they fled northward and interbred with a tribe of "red haired barbarians", resulting in a genetic shift toward diminished height.
 Following subsequent Roman, Breton, and Saxon invasions, the Picts too sought refuge underground, just like the natives they had displaced before.

 Howard's descriptions of the later Picts portray them as very small in height, squat and muscular, adept at silent movement, and most of all brutish and uncivilized.
 They painted themselves with woad, much like the historical Picts, and lived in very large caverns, some natural and some artificially expanded.
 They had a custom of burning enemy prisoners alive, a ceremony usually presided over by their 'wizards' or priests, whom Howard portrayed as having a twisted philosophy and mindset produced by many years of hatred, in direct opposition to the Pictish warrior-king Bran Mak Morn, who attempted to restore the Picts to their honourable place in the world and drive out the Roman invaders.

 Bran Mak Morn's mindset was very unusual for his time and location, because he favored an alliance between the "native" British populations, including the Picts, Bretons, and Celts, against the Romans, in a setting when each of these tribes fostered an intense hatred or mistrust for all the others.
 Robert E. Howard also mentions that some warriors among the Picts could assume the forms of wolves, in the manner of werewolves, on their own free will.
 These Picts were a "race" with whom Howard felt the most affinity, and for this reason they were one of his favorite subjects, despite being almost wholly fictitious and deviating from historical fact.

 The life of Bran Mak Morn

 The exact time of Bran's life is unclear.
-In a synopsis for an unwritten Bran Mak Morn story, Howard dates the character's time period to the end of the 3rd Century of the Christian Era, while Rome was ruled by the co-emperors Diocletian and Maximian.
+In a synopsis for an unwritten Bran Mak Morn story, Howard dates the character's time period to the end of the 3rd century of the Christian Era, while Rome was ruled by the co-emperors Diocletian and Maximian.
 He is mentioned as both a chief and king.
-Bran lead his Picts in attacks against Hadrian's Wall, and cause the later Roman Empire some trouble.
+Bran lead his Picts in attacks against Hadrian's Wall, causing the later Roman Empire some trouble.
 He travels as far south as the city of Eboracum (York).
 He is said to have died in battle.